 If the transaction amount is less than or equal to $10, the fee is $0.99.
 For transaction amounts over $10 but no more than $25, the fee is $1.49.
 If it’s more than $25 but less than or equal to $50, the fee is $1.99.
 And if the amount is over $50 but no more than $200, the fee is $2.99.

 However, these fees are replaced if another variable fee is larger.
 And that can depend on region, product feature and payment type.
 For example, buying Bitcoin with a debit card comes with a 3.99% fee and that can be higher than the fixed fees.

 After having used an account with this platform and others, my Coinbase review results in a solid four out of five stars.
-The platform is easy to use and continues to improve.
-If Coinbase would be able to lower fees even more, I’d consider bumping it up to five out of five stars.
+The platform is easy to use and is always improving.
+If Coinbase was able to lower fees even more, I’d consider bumping it up to a five out of five.